hekmon/transmissionrpc/README.md

 Also payload generation aims to be precise: when several values can be added to a payload, only instanciated values will be forwarded (and kept !) to the final payload.
 This means that the default JSON marshalling (with omitempty) can't always be used and therefor a manual, reflect based, approach is used to build the final payload and accurately send what the user have instanciated, even if a value is at its default type value.

-This lib follows the [transmission v15 RPC specification](https://github.com/transmission/transmission/blob/2.9x/extras/rpc-spec.txt#L639).
+This lib follows the [transmission v16 RPC specification](https://github.com/transmission/transmission/blob/3.00/extras/rpc-spec.txt#L806) (introduced with Transmission 3.00).

 ## Getting started